za/tango_with_django_book/chapters/login.rst

 The second approach uses `Python decorators <http://wiki.python.org/moin/PythonDecorators>`_.
 Decorators are named after a `software design pattern by the same name <http://en.wikipedia.org/wiki/Decorator_pattern>`_.
 They can dynamically alter the functionality of a function, method or class without having to directly edit the source code of the given function, method or class.

-Django provides decorator called, ``login_required()`` which we can attach to any view, where we require the user to be logged in.
+Django provides a decorator called ``login_required()``, which we can attach to any view where we require the user to be logged in.
 If a user is not logged in and they try to access a page which calls that view, then the user is redirected to another page which you can set, typically the login page.

 Restricting Access with a Decorator ...................................